Skip to content

 - name: "<YOUR MYSQL INSTANCE NAME>"

-# mysql://[user[:password]@][netloc][:port][/dbname]
+# mysql://[soveren_read_only_user[:password]@][netloc][:port][/dbname]

 # If /dbname is specified then only this database will be scanned by the sensor